• Skip to main content

 What happened to cause a financial issue?

 The warm weather and lack of snow this past winter meant that Telemark opened late and closed several week earlier than normal.
 When we were open we had some good skiing and snowshoeing but the conditions were not up to our normal mid-winter high standards.
-Down in town there was no snow and people were not thinking about xc skiing and snowshoeing.
+Down in town there was little snow and people were not thinking about xc skiing and snowshoeing.
 People simply did not come up to Telemark to xc ski and snowshoe which meant that we were not taking in $ revenue.

 How bad is the financial situation?

 Don’t worry, the Club is not “going under” but we do have a substantial cash shortfall to get through the off season.
-1/3 of the Club’s revenue comes from day users through passes, rentals, lessons etc. We rely on that revenue and it was down by 80% compared to a normal season.
+1/3 of the Club’s revenue comes from day users through passes, rentals, lessons etc. We rely on that revenue and it was down by about 80% compared to a normal season.
 Certainly with less grooming and lower costs due to the shortened season we have saved some $ but it does not nearly make up for the loss of revenue from public day use.
 The shortfall is about $75,000.

 What is the Club doing to solve the issue?